 This is highly variable depending on the underlying cause.

-In benign prostatic hyperplasia (BPH), the general trend is for symptoms to worsen over time.
+In BPH, the general trend is for symptoms to worsen over time.
 However, there is considerable variability and some patients experience permanent or transient improvement.
 Only about 14% of men with moderate-to-severe symptoms had clinically noticeable worsening of their symptoms during five years of follow-up.
 In one large trial of men with BPH and moderate-to-severe baseline symptoms, only 6% of men on placebo experienced acute urinary retention or needed BPH surgery after five years and none developed renal insufficiency.

 Further reading & references